tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 <img src = "../images/ui-fundamentals-4.png" width="500">
 </p>

-2. Navlist Panel:
+2. **Navlist Panel**:

 The `navlistPanel()` is an alternative to `tabsetPanel()`, organizing tab titles vertically in a sidebar.
-This layout is particularly useful for apps with many components, as it allows for a clear and structured presentation of options.
-It's also helpful when you have long or descriptive titles for your tabs, which might be cumbersome in a horizontal layout.
+This layout is particularly useful for apps with many components.
+It's also helpful when you have long or descriptive titles for your tabs.

 {{% codeblock %}}